cisagov/manage.get.gov/docs/developer/migration-troubleshooting.md

 - ./manage.py showmigrations -- the migration changes should now have a [x] by it

-On occasion, you will need to run this set of commands to refresh your environment:
-- docker-compose down
-- docker-compose build
-- docker-compose up

 ## Scenarios

 ### Scenario 1: Conflicting migrations on local